 Compared to standard classes, people who study online need to do a lot of exercises and tasks.

-More often than not, online courses are not time-bound.
+Most often, online courses are not time-bound.
 In such cases, people drop their tutoring as and when they want, hoping to take them anytime later.

 If you do this frequently, it will make the whole procedure lengthy and time-consuming.